 Decisions about assessments or reviews, and decisions to either reduce or alter care packages will have an impact on the people being supported as well as their carers.
 Such decisions must take account of risks both current and potential should the situation change for the person and / or their carers.

-Section 5.1 of the COVID-19 Hospital Discharge Service Requirements already allows for a proportionate approach to Care Act duties.
+The Hospital Discharge Service: Policy and Operating Model already allows for a proportionate approach to Care Act duties.
 However, it has not removed them and the local authority should, therefore, continue to comply with them.

 6. Care Planning and Delivery by Providers

 Care planning should be person-led, person-centred and proportionate to the complexity of individual need with paperwork, bureaucracy and process kept to a minimum, whilst ensuring adequate records are kept.

 The easements mean that the local authority does not need to complete care and support plans in line with the Care Act legislation.